i05nagai/memorandum/language/english_speaking.md

     * to become worse
         * Ethel's heals has deteriorated
         * America's deteriorating economy
+    * escalate
+        * The U.S. president threatened to further escalate the trade war with China.
 * aspire
     * we have aspired to bring society and our customers the highest quality of products and services.
 * communicate